danschlz/danschulz.github.io/links.md

 permalink: /links/
 ---

 To my delight, the quality and variety of online writing seems to have improved a lot since the pandemic; I hope the trend continues.
-I'm a big fan of RSS and [Feebin](https://feedbin.com/) to keep up with my favorite sites.
+I'm a big fan of RSS and use [Feebin](https://feedbin.com/) to keep up with my favorite sites.
 These are some of my favorites.

 * [Marginal Revolution](http://marginalrevolution.com/) (anyone who finds Tyler interesting, I find interesting)
 * [The Browser](https://thebrowser.com/) (really great long-form aggregator)